OfficeDev/office-js-docs-pr.pt-br/docs/design/using-office-ui-fabric-react.md

     import {ButtonPrimaryExample} from './Button';
     ```

-2. Remova as duas instruções de importação a seguir.
+2. Remova a instrução de importação a seguir.

     ```typescript
-    import { Button, ButtonType } from 'office-ui-fabric-react';
-    ...
     import Progress from './Progress';
     ```